Loren Dale Mitchell

 - Died January 5, 1987 in Tulsa, OK USA

-One of baseball's greatest contact hitters during his career, Dale Mitchell had a .312 lifetime batting average in 11 years of major league play.
-During his seven full seasons as a regular, Mitchell hit .300 or better six times.
-He was a key player on the 1948 World Series champion Cleveland Indians and made the All Star team in 1949 and 1952 and had a very high career on-base-percentage of nearly 37 percent.
+A master batsman, Dale Mitchell was one of baseball's greatest contact hitters of his time, while compiling a .312 lifetime batting average in his rather short, but illustrious, 11 years of major league play.
+During his seven full seasons as a regular, Mitchell hit .300 or better six times and was incredibly tough to strike out; yet, he never came close to attaining 20 homers or 100 RBI in a season.
+He was a key player on the 1948 World Series champion Cleveland Indians and made the All-Star team in 1949 and 1952 and had a sterling career on-base-percentage of nearly 37 percent.

 Born in Oklahoma, Mitchell was a legendary player at the University of Oklahoma, where he set records for highest single-season batting average (.507) and highest college career batting average (.467) that still stand.
 Prior to his major league career, he worked for the Oklahoma Natural Gas Company along with future minor league star Joe Bauman, delivering bills.
-Turning pro, Mitchell hit .337 for Oklahoma City in 1946.
+Turning pro, Mitchell hit .337 for Oklahoma City in 1946, his only season in the minors.

 Signed by the Indians as a free agent in 1946, he was up the same season hitting .432 in 11 games.
 The next year (1947), as a rookie, he hit .316 with 10 triples.
-His batting average was good for # 6 in the league.
+His batting average was good for sixth in the American League.

 In July 1956, the Brooklyn Dodgers bought Mitchell from the Indians.
-He finished out his career at age 34 hitting .292 for the Dodgers for the rest of the 1956 season.
-Despite his stellar career his last M.L. at-bat was easily his most significant and memorable, when he was called out on strikes as a pinch hitter as the final out of the1956 World Series, in the perfect game pitched by Don Larsen.
-Dale claimed the called third strike was actually a ball.
-Since Mitchell had great strike-zone awareness and almost never struck out, he was arguably right.
+He finished out his career at age 34 hitting .292 for the Dodgers for the rest of the season.
+Despite his stellar career, his next-to-last last major league at-bat is easily his most significant and memorable: he was called out on strikes as a pinch hitter in the 1956 World Series as the final out in the perfect game pitched by Don Larsen of the New York Yankees in Game 5 on October 8th.
+Mitchell claimed the called third strike was actually a ball, and since he had great strike zone awareness and almost never struck out, it's quite possible that he was right.
+His final at-bat came in Game 7, when he grounded out as pinch-hitter in the 6th inning with the game already lost, for all intents and purposes.

 - 2-time AL All-Star (1949 & 1952)